ZBaiY/tradebotv3/README.md

 # tradebotv3
 The most exciting version, with real time operations Update the scalers every one week
+The costum selector, need to develop it for next version

 # My Trading Bot Architecture